Closed-loop convergence for mean field games with common noise: Main results

+The proof can be found in Section \ref{se:constructing_nash_eq}.
 Note if the given MFE is \emph{strong} instead of \emph{weak}, then $\mu$ is $\FF^B$-adapted, and the signal process may be taken to be $S=B$.
-The proof of Theorem \ref{th:converselimit-strongMFE} can be found in Section \ref{se:constructing_nash_eq}.
 It is similar in spirit but significantly more involved than that of \cite[Theorem 3.10]{Lacker_closedloop}, which treated the case without common noise, and only \emph{strong} MFE.
 In the case without common noise, an analogue of Theorem \ref{th:converselimit-strongMFE} is valid, with the signal process $S=\mu$.

-It is not clear if Theorem \ref{th:converselimit-strongMFE} remains true if the \emph{S-closed-loop} controls are instead required be \emph{closed-loop} or \emph{Markovian}.
-See also \cite[Sections 2.4 and 7]{Lacker_closedloop} for additional discussion of the difficulties.
+It is not clear if Theorem \ref{th:converselimit-strongMFE} remains true if the \emph{S-closed-loop} controls are instead required be \emph{Markovian}.
+See \cite[Sections 2.4 and 7]{Lacker_closedloop} for additional discussion of the difficulties.
+The recent paper \cite{Djete2021}, which appeared on arXiv soon after the first draft of the present paper, shows under somewhat different assumptions that the $n$-player approximate equilibria in Theorem \ref{th:converselimit-strongMFE} can be constructed as \emph{closed-loop} equilibria (i.e., with path-dependent controls, belonging to the set $\A_n$ defined in the second bullet point of Section \ref{se:nplayergame}).

 If one restricts attention further and only considers the \emph{true} equilibria (rather than approximate equilibria) for the $n$-player games, then one cannot even expect to obtain all of the \emph{strong} MFE as limit points; see the recent case studies \cite{cecchin2018convergence,delarue2020selection,nutz2018convergence}.

 The analogue of Theorem \ref{th:converselimit-strongMFE} in the open-loop common noise setting was shown in \cite[Theorem 2.11]{lacker2016general}, \cite[Volume II, Theorem 6.14]{carmona-delarue-book}, and more recently \cite[Section 5]{burzoni-campi}.
 In the closed-loop setting without common noise, this was shown for \emph{strong} MFE in \cite{Lacker_closedloop}, and see also \cite{converse_limit} for an adaptation to models with absorptions.
 The closest result to ours is \cite[Volume II, Theorem 6.15]{carmona-delarue-book}, which gives a result in the closed-loop common noise case, involving what they call \emph{generalized closed loop} or \emph{semi-closed loop} controls for the $n$-player games, which are essentially equivalent to our $S$-closed-loop controls.
 Their result involves a different and more complicated notion of weak MFE, closely related to that of \cite{carmona-delarue-lacker}, which is equivalent in a certain sense to our notion of weak MFE as explained in Section \ref{se:connectionsWeakMFE}.
 Neither the assumptions of our result nor those of \cite[Volume II, Theorem 6.15]{carmona-delarue-book} includes the other, but we highlight that the latter is based on entirely different arguments, relying on Lipschitz and smoothness assumptions and the construction of a decoupling field for an FBSDE system governing the MFG.